loveencounterflow/bvfs/README.md

   used for versioning instead.
   * Versioning DB dumps means that file metadata such as access and modification times become part of the object data, prompting the [Adaptations](#adaptation-of-the-sqlitefs-driver) mentioned above.
-  * A corrollary of this is that the SQLiteFS DB proper can and sometimes will have to be reconstructed from a dump using the inverse of the above, `sqlite3 bricabracfs.sqlite < bricabracfs.dump`.
+  * A corrollary of this is that the SQLiteFS DB proper can be and sometimes will have to be reconstructed from a dump using the inverse of the above, `sqlite3 bricabracfs.sqlite < bricabracfs.dump`.
 In a way, we now have an entire file system contained in a human-readable text file, which is cool.

+## Use of Extended File Attributes (`xattr`s)

+* Can be written and read using either the file system interface (`setfattr`, `getfattr`) or directly through the SQLite DB.

+* Downside: when accessed via SQL, SQLite `X''` string literals with `hex` encoded string values must be used; writing string values directly does not work.

+* Downside: Extended attributes are not preserved by git, meaning when cloning a repo with mirrored files, no file will *look* like it's mirrored.

+* Upside: when file copying is done with proper settings (as in `cp --preserve=all "$mirror" "$destination"`), `xattr`s will be preserved so can be used later to check file status.
+Files that do have proper extended attributes could then be processed automatically; files with mismatching or missing attributes could trigger interactive prompts ("does not look like a mirrored file, proceed anyway?").

+* Upside: listing files on the command line can be done so attributes are shown.
+Not so easy when using GUI file managers, though, so utility for the user is limited.

 ## Operational Characteristics